jbrockmendel/sm2/README.rst

   difference is that ``statsmodels`` is more feature-complete.

 - An enormous amount of code-cleanup has been done in ``sm2``.
-Thousands of lines of unused, untested, or deprecated code have been removed.  <i>Many</i> thousands of flake8 formatting issues have been cleaned up.
+Thousands of lines of unused, untested, or deprecated code have been removed.  *Many* thousands of flake8 formatting issues have been cleaned up.

 - ``summary2`` methods have not been ported from upstream, will